okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/get-started/index.md

 7. Once you have selected a map, click the ***Done*** button to close the dialog and see the map in the visual.

 8. At this point, some areas of the map may be highlighted in different colors.
-This happens when  automatic binding is applied. **Automatic binding** is a feature that tries to match the `id` of the map elements with the values of the column you have bound to the ***Categories*** data role.
+This happens when  automatic binding is applied. **Automatic binding** is a feature that tries to match the `id` of the map elements with the values of the column you have bound to the ***Categories*** field well.
 If the matching is successful, the areas become interactive, can be colored, and can display labels and tooltips.
 If the match is not successful, the areas are colored by default with a grayscale color (but you can choose to use the original color if you wish).

     See more in the [Data Binding](../concepts/data-binding.md) section.